zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 After clicking on the **Credit Memo** button,

-1)	Enter enter the amount you want to refund into credit as above
+1)	Enter the amount you want to refund into credit as above

 2)	Click on the **Refund Offline** button

 The amount you entered as well as the credit that the customer used for paying for the order will be refunded to his current credit balance.

-For any order that includes only Credit Product, the option **Refund Order to Credi**t is not available.
+For any order that includes only Credit Product, the option **Refund Order to Credit**t is not available.

 ![](./Image_EcommerceManagement/image200.png)